 It may not be safe to breastfeed while using PegIntron.
 Ask your doctor about any risk.

 How should I use PegIntron?

-Do not shake the injection pen or mixed medicine or you may ruin the medicine.
-Do not use if the medicine has changed colors or has particles in it.
+Prepare a PegIntron injection only when you are ready to give it.
+Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose.